mixja/jenkins/README.md

 ## Running Jenkins

-First, ensure you have run `make wheel` at least once before continuing.

-> You don't need to run `make wheel` everytime you run Jenkins, only if you need to update the Jenkins Python binary packages

-Next, execute `make jenkins`, which will start Jenkins.
+The fastest way to get started is to run `make jenkins`, which will automatically build and start Jenkins.

 An external Docker volume called `jenkins_home` will be automatically created.